GPUOpen-Tools/radeon_gpu_profiler/docs/source/instruction_timing.rst

 .. image:: media_rgp/rgp_instruction_timing_find.png

+Both the Search command (Ctrl + F) and the Go to Line command (Ctrl + G) can be invoked using keystrokes.

+The display of line numbers can be toggled using a keyboard shortcut (Ctrl + Alt + L).

 \ **Instruction Timing Side Panel**

-The Instruction Timing side panel provides additional information about the shader shown.
+The Instruction timing side panel provides additional information about the shader shown.

 .. image:: media_rgp/rgp_instruction_side_panel.png